Superphysics Superphysics

 The difference between privatized and state-run energy is evident in the difference between the energy situation of France and that of Germany which follows the free market model.

 To get into the profitable utilities business, investors usually highlight how massively indebted state-owned utilities are.
-They hide the fact that being under massive debts is the nature of such utilities.*
+They hide the fact that being under massive debt is the nature of such not-for-profit utilities.*

 *This is mirrored by the fact that parents are often get into debt in order to fund the education and upkeep of their children.
 The reverse of this is to make money from one’s children by using them as child labor and neglecting their education.
 Nationalization does the former, while privatization does the latter.